slic3r/Slic3r/.github/CONTRIBUTING.md

 	* Please comment in the related GitHub issue that you are working on it so that other people know.
 * Review the [TODO wiki page](https://github.com/slic3r/Slic3r/wiki/TODO).
 * Contribute to the [Manual](http://manual.slic3r.org/)! (see its [GitHub repository](https://github.com/slic3r/Slic3r-Manual))
-* You can also find us in #slic3r on [FreeNode](https://webchat.freenode.net): talk to _Sound_, _LoH_ or the other members of the Slic3r community.
 * Add an [issue](https://github.com/slic3r/Slic3r/issues) to the GitHub tracker if it isn't already present.
 * Update Slic3r's test suite to improve test coverage [Writing Test Cases](https://github.com/slic3r/Slic3r/wiki/Code:-Writing-Test-Cases)
-* Drop Alessandro a line at aar@cpan.org.
-* Drop Joseph a line at lenox.joseph@gmail.com

 * A good place to start if you can is to look over the [Pull Request or Bust](https://github.com/alexrj/Slic3r/milestones/Pull%20Request%20or%20Bust) milestone.
 This contains all of the things (mostly new feature requests) that there isn't time or resources to address at this time.
      * Things that are probably fixable via scripts (usually marked as such) have the lowest bar to getting something that works, as you don't need to recompile Slic3r to test.
 * If you're starting on an issue, please say something in the related issues thread so that someone else doesn't start working on it too.